 Ankerbrua is a bridge dating from 1926 that crosses the Akerselva river in Oslo’s east, connecting downtown with cool Grünerløkka.

 What makes Ankerbrua a little more interesting than your average river-spanning structure are the statues that guard each corner.
-Cast from bronze by noted local artist Dyre Vaa in 1937, each figure represents a different Norwegian fairytale hero.
+Cast from bronze by noted local artist Dyre Vaa in 1937, each figure represents a different Norwegian fairy tale hero.

 At the city end there’s a woman on a great bear representing Kvitebjørn kong Valemon.
-Kong Valemon was cursed to spend his days as a polar bear after he refused to marry a wicked witch.
+King Valemon was cursed to spend his days as a polar bear after he refused to marry a wicked witch.
 The woman is the princess who became his wife.
-Opposite is Veslefrikk med fela, about a young man who gets three wishes from a troll.
+Opposite the bear is Veslefrikk med fela, about a young man who gets three wishes from a troll.
 One of his wishes is for a fiddle that no one can resist dancing to, which eventually saves him from a lynch mob.